 The Foundation and library officials are now moving forward with the next steps for bringing the new McAuliffe Branch Library to the village of Nobscot.

-The target completion date for the new McAuliffe Branch is the end of 2015 or early 2016.
+The groundbreaking for the new McAuliffe Branch took place in October, 2014.
+The estimated completion date is late 2015 or early 2016.

 The Need for a New McAuliffe Branch Library